Pittsburgh Wrongful Death Attorney

 Have you lost a loved one?
 Our wrongful death attorneys can guide you in seeking financial compensation for your loss.
-Call the personal injury lawyers at Dallas W. Hartman, P.C. about your case.
+Call the Pittsburgh wrongful death lawyer team at Dallas W. Hartman, P.C. about your case.
 They serve clients throughout Allegheny County as well as across the rest of Pennsylvania and Ohio.
 They offer initial complimentary consultations.

 We cannot bring your loved one back.
 We cannot ease the pain and anger you feel knowing that someone else’s negligence or carelessness has cost your family so much.
 We can, however, help your family obtain financial recovery so that you can move forward together without a financial burden.

 Sometimes Financial Justice Is the Only Justice We Can Offer

 It’s not just about assigning blame and making the responsible parties pay for what they have done.
 It’s about making sure that your family has the resources to rebuild after a tragedy.